levante-framework/levante_translations/xcomet/output/fr-CA/report.md

   - hyp: This is the matching game.
 In this game, we are going to look at pictures and find things about them that are the same in some way.
   - ref:

-- trog-instr1-matching | score=0.22970134019851685
+- ToM-scene-8-q6-reality_check | score=0.2328457534313202
-  - src: This is a matching activity.
-Listen to what I say, then look at the pictures carefully.
-Choose the picture that goes with the words you hear.
+  - src: Can you help Mike find his pencil?
+Is it on top of the shelf or behind the backpack shelf?
-  - hyp: This is a matching activity.
-Listen to what I say, then look at the pictures carefully.
-Choose the picture that goes with the words you hear.
+  - hyp: Can you help Mike find his pencil?
+Is it on top of the shelf or behind the backpack shelf?
   - ref:

-- math-instructions1-heavy | score=0.23352140188217163
+- math-instructions1-heavy | score=0.23355501890182495
   - src: In this game, you will play with numbers.

 Some questions might be easy for you and some might be hard.
 That is okay!
 Please try your best and take your time.
 Let’s get started!